xvik/dropwizard-guicey/README.md

 Here two lookup mechanisms registered (property lookup is not registered and will not be implicitly added).

+### Diagnostic info

+During startup guicey records main action timings and configuration process details.
+All this information is accessible through [GuiceyConfigurationInfo](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/GuiceyConfigurationInfo.java).
+This guice bean is always registered and available for injection.

+Provided DiagnosticBundle (see above) is an example of collected info representation.
+It may serve as api usage examples.

 ### Admin REST

 All rest resources could be "published" in the admin context too.
 This is just an emulation of rest: the same resources